eclipse-score/process_description/process/roles/index.rst

    :contains: rl__project_lead, rl__safety_manager, rl__quality_manager, rl__security_manager, rl__contributor, rl__committer

    The module team is responsible for all artifacts within the module SEooCs.
 Each module has only one responsible team but a team may also be responsible for several (small) modules.

+.. role:: Safety Manager
+   :id: rl__safety_manager
+   :status: valid
+   :contains: rl__committer

+   The safety manager is responsible for making sure that ISO26262 is complied to in the project.
+He/She shall lead and monitor the safety relevant activities of the feature development.
+   The safety manager is assigned and elected by a committee considering the project lead(s)

+   Experience

+   * 3+ years of proven experience in the management of safety topics
+   * Experience in managing projects
+   * Experience in managing safety anomalies

 Project Roles list
 ------------------